kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

   the `MeshService labels: {kuma.io/display-name: demo-app, kuma.io/namespace: kuma-demo}, port: 5000`.
   - we can drop this behavior when we drop `kuma.io/service` support
   - require `sectionName` to disambiguate
+  - automatically set `MeshService.spec.ports[].name` when generating these resources
+    - on both k8s and universal, it should be the `port` field
 - For traffic:
   - don't generate MeshService by default
   - have a setting to disable using MeshServices